yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/HepatitisC_Models.md

 #### **A. Target Variable Transformation (Status)**

 The goal was to predict specific mortality risk.
-The original multi-class status was mapped to a binary format:
+The original multi-class status was mapped to a binary format, for :

  **Original Values:**
 * `(C:0: Alive/Stable)` (Censored) & `CL` (Censored due to Liver Transplant)  Considered Stable.